 California Senate Bill 1383

-California’s Senate Bill 1383 (abbreviated as SB 1383) has been the driving force behind many of the efforts to replace fossil natural gas with its renewable counterpart.
-SB 1383 was signed in September 2016 by Governor Brown in a statewide effort to reduce emissions of short lived climate pollutants (SLCP) in various sectors of California’s economy.
-The bill codifies the California Air Resources Board’s Short-Lived Climate Pollutant Reductions Strategy.
+California’s Senate Bill 1383 (SB 1383) has been the driving force behind many of the efforts to mitigate methane emissions and replace conventional natural gas with renewable natural gas.
+SB 1383 was signed in September 2016 by Governor Brown codifying the State’s Short-Lived Climate Pollutant Reductions Strategy being administered by the Air Resources Board (ARB) and California’s Department of Resources, Recycling and Recovery (CalRecycle).
 SB 1383 aims to reduce statewide emissions of methane by 40%, hydrofluorocarbon gases by 40%, and anthropogenic black carbon by 50% below 2013 levels by 2030.
 It furthermore established targets to achieve a 50% reduction in the level of the statewide disposal of organic waste from the 2014 level by 2020, and a 75% reduction by 2025.
-Such aggressive reductions in a period of time spanning only 17 years have been considered unrealistically optimistic; they do, however, bear witness to the state’s commitment to a significant reduction of GHG emissions and to diversion of organic waste from landfills.
-The regulatory framework provided by CalRecycle, California’s Department of Resources, Recycling, and Recovery, provides requirements and recommendations needed in order to achieve the goals outlined above, including requirements to recover at least 20% of edible food that is currently disposed by 2025.
+Such aggressive reductions in a period of time spanning only 17 years have been considered unrealistic by many; they do, however, bear witness to the state’s commitment to realize a significant reduction of GHG emissions and to divert organic waste from landfills.
+The regulatory framework provided by CalRecycle provides requirements and recommendations needed in order to achieve the goals outlined above, including requirements to recover at least 20% of edible food that is currently disposed of by 2025.

-The connection between SB 1383 and biomethane is twofold.
+The connection between SB 1383 and biomethane is two-fold.
 First, methane emissions from the decomposition of organic waste in landfills are a significant source of GHG emissions, which the bill looks to reduce.
-If capturing landfill gas and upgrading it to RNG instead of allowing it to escape into the atmosphere became a common, statewide practice, the GHG emissions from landfills would be significantly reduced.
+If capturing landfill gas (methane) and upgrading it to RNG instead of allowing it to escape into the atmosphere became a common, statewide practice, the GHG emissions from landfills would be significantly reduced.
 Second, one of the most significant goals set by SB 1383 is the diversion of organics from landfills.
 As explained above, the anaerobic digestion of diverted organics can be a large source of RNG.
 Therefore, it becomes clear that the production and use of RNG could be a significant pathway toward the completion of SB 1383’s goals.

-In California, 22% of methane emissions come from landfills, all of which result from the bacterial digestion of organic waste in the anaerobic conditions present in landfills.
-If landfills did not have organic waste in them, they would not produce any methane.
-This is the reasoning behind SB 1383’s landfill organic waste reduction targets of 50% by 2020 and 75% by 2025.
+In California, 22% of methane emissions come from landfills, all of which result from the anaerobic digestion of organic materials in our renewable waste streams.
+If landfills did not have organic waste in them, they would not produce much methane,if any.
+This is the reasoning behind SB 1383’s organic waste diversion from landfill targets of 50% by 2020 and 75% by 2025.

-There are many options for what to do with organic waste besides dumping it in landfills, but the two main alternatives are (i) anaerobic digestion in special digesters to capture all the gas and (ii) composting.
-There are pros and cons for each alternative that depend largely on the unique circumstances of the area in question, so a mix of both of these schemes will likely be necessary to accommodate all of this organic waste.
+There are many options for what to do with organic waste besides dumping it in landfills, but the two sustainable alternatives are (i) anaerobic digestion in digesters to capture all the gas and produce electricity or transportation fuel, or (ii) compost.
+There are pros and cons for each alternative that depend largely on the unique circumstances of the area in question, the volume of waste in place, and desired end-use, so a mix of both of these processes will likely be necessary to accommodate all of this diverted organic waste and achieve the State’s goals.

 What Happens to Waste Now?